acecconato/AnthonyCecconato_6_01102022/README.md

 Then install the dependencies: `composer install && npm install`

+Create the database: `php bin/console d:d:c`

+Now, you can generate the dummy content with: `php bin/console doctrine:fixtures:load`

 At this step, you should launch the application with: `make run-dev` or `symfony serve && npm run dev`

-Now, you can generate the dummy content with: `php bin/console doctrine:fixtures:load`

 **Demo account:**